“The teaching of craft can be done without damage to a writer’s original voice or artistic self-esteem.”

 - I will meet with each participant, after reviewing the 21,000 word manuscript, to discuss structure, character development, plot, stylistic notes and whatever other elements will contribute to moving the story forward.

 - I will celebrate the completion of your first draft with you and your colleagues at the end of June.

-- Alternatively, if your manuscript ends up being longer than you anticipated, I will be happy to continue working with you in an Online Mentorship capacity, until your first draft is completed.
+- If your manuscript ends up being longer than you anticipated, I will be happy to continue working with you in an Online Mentorship capacity, until your first draft is completed.
+Additional fees will apply.